edugca/xlRcode/README.md

 - **XLRSCRIPT_ENV**
   - Run R script in a pre-specified environment and transfer values from and to Excel
 - **XLRFUNCTION**
-  - Call an R function in a local environment and transfer values from and to Excel
+  - Call an R function in a local environment and transfer values from and to Excel.
+Function memory is cleared after calculation.
 - **XLRFUNCTION_ENV**
   - Call an R function in a pre-specified environment and transfer values from and to Excel